-F// Do Fig. direct CED.
-Ougati C4 Consective Action and Applicate F or Previous Findings Not Corrected or Parti ally Corrected Fiscal Year Page No. Finding No. Title of Finding CFDA No. Questioned Costs State Agency Current Status Corrective Action and Applicable Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action resources to ensure that database configuration, settings, and controls align with the requirements in the Security Standard and industry best practices, such as the CIS Benchmark.
+For Previous Findings Not Corrected or Partially Corrected Fiscal Year Page No. Finding No. Title of Finding CFDA No. Questioned Costs State Agency Current Status Corrective Action and Applicable Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action resources to ensure that database configuration, settings, and controls align with the requirements in the Security Standard and industry best practices, such as the CIS Benchmark.
 Additionally, Social Services should consistently implement controls across all of its systems.
 Doing this will help maintain the confidentiality, integrity, and availability of sensitive and mission critical data.
-2016 32 2016-017 Improve Database Security Medicaid Cluster - DSS See Finding Number 2017-032 2017 70 Continue Improving Oversight of Third-Party Service Providers Medicaid Cluster DSS Corrective action is ongoing SYSTEM SERVICES & THIRD PARTY SERVICES (SA-9) of the VDSS Information System and Services Acquisition Security Policy.
-The policy requires the agency to collect and mission critical business Since the last report, VITA has added the VDSS ISO to the distribution list for montly ECOS reporting.
+Trevious in the portion content of the content of t 2016 32 2016-017 Improve Database Security Medicaid Cluster - DSS See Finding Number 2017-032 2017 70 Continue Improving Oversight of Third-Party Service Providers Medicaid Cluster DSS Corrective action is ongoing On August 5, 2017, DSS updated Section H- EXTERNAL INFORMATION SYSTEM SERVICES & THIRD PARTY SERVICES (SA-9) of the VDSS Information System and Services Acquisition Security Policy.
+The policy requires the agency to collect and review: SEC 525 GAP Analysis (similar to ECOS checklist); SOC II, Type II audits, or evidence of any IT security audits that were performed to SEC 520 standards against SEC 525 compliance.
+On a weekly basis Information Security Risk Management (ISRM) is working the department's Division of General Services' Contracting team to review ECOS and non-ECOS documentation.
+ISRM is on track to document this procedure and attach it to the policy document by the implementation date. mission critical business Since the last report, VITA has added the VDSS ISO to the distribution list for montly ECOS reporting.
 The monthly reports go to DSS Contracting, CIO, System Owner, and ISO.
 2016 63 Improve Oversight of Third Party Service Providers Medicaid Cluster - DSS See Finding Number 2017-050

-Fiscal Page Finding Title of Finding CFDA Questioned State Current Status Corrective Action and Applicable For Previous Findings Not Corrected or Partially Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Previously Reported Corrective Action 2017 85 2017-064 Improve Policies, Procedures, and Plans for Medicaid - DSS Corrective action is ongoing Finding 2017-064 was marked as Social Services continues to An updated continuity plan was submitted On 14 May, the DSS Continuity to VDEM on April 1.
+Fiscal Page Finding CFDA Questioned State Corrective Action and Applicable F or Previous Findings Not Corrected or Parti ally Corrected Year No. No. Title of Finding No. Costs Agency Current Status Deliverables Reason for Recurrence Corrective Action Taken to Date Significant Differences Between Reason for Recurrence Corrective Action Taken to Date Previously Reported Corrective Action 2017 85 2017-064 Improve Policies, Procedures, and Plans for Medicaid - DSS Corrective action is ongoing Finding 2017-064 was marked as Social Services continues to An updated continuity plan was submitted On 14 May, the DSS Continuity Backup and Restoration Cluster FOIAE under §2.2-3705.2 of the Code not update its policies and to VDEM on April 1.
 2018.
-DIS and Informations security staff are working with system owners to align disater current process.
-Specifically, recovery (DR) with the business continuity responded by acknowledging the Business Impact Analysis plan.
+DIS and Coordinator began working with System of Virginia due to its sensitivity and procedures for backup and Informations security staff are working Owners to on RPO discrepancies.
+As of description of security restoration to reflect the with system owners to align disater 30 June, 30% system owners had controls.
+Corrective action updates current process.
+Specifically, recovery (DR) with the business continuity responded by acknowledging will be provided to the Auditor of the Business Impact Analysis plan. acceptance of the DR solution.